Regularized Brascamp--Lieb inequalities: Acknowledgements

 \section{Acknowledgements}

 The first author would like to thank Jon Bennett for numerous enlightening conversations around the subject of this work.
 The second author would like to thank the organizers of the Harmonic Analysis Seminar held at Shinshu University in 2020 where he learnt several ideas used in this work.
+Finally, both authors would like to express their sincere gratitude to an anonymous referee whose comments led to substantial improvements in the paper.
+In particular, the referee suggested to us that a result such as Theorem \ref{t:RegFRBL} should be true, and the manner in which it is equivalent to Theorem \ref{t:QMain}.